gregorybchris/dependy/README.md

 # Dependy

 Dependy is a dependency grapher for Python projects.
-It helps you move around files/packages on your project to clean up dependencies.
+It helps you restructure in order to clean up dependencies.

 ## Installation